p4lang/p4c/README.md

 using the correct version of ctags; there are several competing programs with the same name in existence.)

 To enable building code documentation, please run `bootstrap.sh --enable-doxygen-doc`.
 This enables the `make docs` rule to generate documentation.
-HTML and PDF (if enabled) are available in `build/doxygen-out/html/index.html` and `build/doxygen-out/p4c.pdf`, respectively.
+The HTML output is available in `build/doxygen-out/html/index.html`.

 # Docker